renovatebot/renovate/docs/usage/configuration-options.md

 ## ignoreDeps

 The `ignoreDeps` configuration field allows you to define a list of dependency names to be ignored by Renovate.
-Currently it supports only "exact match" dependency names and not any patterns. e.g. to ignore both `eslint` and `eslint-config-base` you would add this to your config:
+Currently, it supports only "exact match" dependency names and not any patterns. e.g. to ignore both `eslint` and `eslint-config-base` you would add this to your config:

 ```json
 {